 The problem with the DNS server could be anything.
 It could be that it is turned off or has an IP conflict or DNS errors or configuration issue or software on your computer overriding the DNS server settings or router settings or problems like a virus or malware has disabled it.

 Your DNS Server might be unavailable

 Before getting started, you should check the ‘ping status’ and try using another browser as well.
-If you are facing packet loss issues or none of your browsers can open any website, you need to follow these solutions.
+If you face packet loss issues or none of your browsers can open any website, you need to follow these solutions.

 1] Flush DNS cache

-If you have been using the Windows OS for a long time, you may know that you are able to fix most internet connection related issues by flushing the Windows DNS cache.
-It helps when some websites are opening, and some are not.
+If you have been using the Windows OS for a long time, you may know that you can fix most internet connection-related issues by flushing the Windows DNS cache.
+It helps when some websites are opening and some are not.
 So open Command Prompt with administrator privilege and run this command-

-You will see a Successfully flushed the DNS Resolver Cache message once the job is done.
+You will see a Successfully flushed DNS Resolver Cache message once the job is done.

 You may want to also renew the IP address by running these commands in the CMD window: